egel-lang/egel/README.md

 The Egel Language
 =================

-The Egel language is a simple untyped algebraic language based on eager combinator rewriting.
+The Egel language is a simple untyped algebraic toy language based on eager combinator rewriting.

-The interpreter defined here is aimed at automating small 'mathematical' tasks, and -at a later stage- mobile code.
+The interpreter defined here is aimed at automating small 'mathematical' tasks.

 Disclaimer
 ----------